tail-call/kbb/README.md

  - [x] Guys should attempt diagonal movement when moving forward doesn't work
  - [x] Order guys to chop trees
  - [x] Fog of war
+ - [x] Tiles will change when a guy dies
  - [ ] Event system
  - [ ] Friendly guys wander when not in squad
  - [ ] Each guy has wander area they may never leave when not in squad